 With excellent training in the operation of sophisticated computer systems, this is an IT job unlike any in the civilian world.
-As part of your training you will initially recieve a diploma, and later a Bachelors in Information and Communication Technology.
+As part of your training you will initially receive a Diploma, and later a Bachelors in Information and Communication Technology.
 All while getting paid and experiencing the best the Army has to offer.

 - SpecialisationIntelligence, IT and Communications